markus-ntt-seidl/green-software-principles/Principles/Carbon.md

 - How is weather related to climate?
 [Knowledge]
 - How would you summarise the impact of humans on the climate?
 [Comprehension]
 - Do we need green house gases?
 [Application]
-- What is the green house gas protocol?
-[Knowledge]
+- What is the Green House Gas Protocol [Knowledge]
-- In which scope does the energy consumed by a mobile app sit?
+- If you are a cloud application, which GHG scope does your energy consumption fall into?
 [Comprehension]
+- If you are a mobile application, which GHG scope does your energy consumption fall into?
+[Comprehension]
+- Discuss the pros and cons of an attributional model and a consequential model for measuring emissions?
+[Evaluation]

 ### Introduction